abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 to me.
 After some time using that method and not being very successful, I thought I’d give loving-kindness a try.

-A small group of monks had banded together and was creating a lot of division throughout the community.
+A small group of monks had banded together and were creating a lot of division throughout the community.
 I decided to start going on a longer alms round, close to an hour and a half, which was the route that they had been going on.
 The whole period is in silence.
 Every morning, just